Causal progress with imperfect placebo treatments and outcomes: Leveraging placebos in linear models

+which we cannot estimate.
+Note that $\mathbf{Z}$ here represents a rich enough set of variables that it de-confounds both the $D\to Y$ and the $D\to N$ relationships.
+We can instead however estimate the short regression of $N$ on just $\mathbf{X}$ and $D$ (Equation~\ref{e_short_reg_outcome_n}),

+Here again we take interest in the difference between the coefficient estimate $\hat{\beta}_{N\sim D | X}$ that a researcher actually obtains in a sample regression, and the hypothetical coefficient $\hat{\beta}_{N\sim D| Z, X}$ that they would have obtained if $\mathbf{Z}$ were included.
+The differece is the sample omitted variable bias,

-Equation \ref{e_revised_estimate_y_trad_ovb_reexpress} provides all we need for partial identification of $\beta_{Y\sim D| Z, X}$.
-Sample estimates of $\beta_{Y \sim D|X}$ and $\beta_{N \sim D |X}$ are provided by the data, while the remaining terms ($m$ and $\beta_{N\sim D|Z,X}$) parameterize assumptions from outside the data, and can be postulated for purposes of partial identification or sensitivity analysis.
-Specifically, the value of $\beta_{N\sim D|Z,X}$ relates to violations of placebo perfection; i.e. the $D \to N$ path in Figure \ref{f_simple_dags}(c).
-The value of $m$ parameterizes ``relative confounding'', comparing the strength of the $D\leftarrow Z \to Y$ relationship to the $D\leftarrow Z \to N$ relationship in Figure \ref{f_simple_dags}(a).
+The key maneuver for making this useful is to then rewrite the bias on the coefficient of interest due to the omission of $\mathbf{Z}$ as a function of the bias in the treatment-placebo relationship.
+A first way to do so is simply to define $m \in \mathbb{R}$ such that The value of $m$ is not known in reality, but the supposition will be that we can postulate a range of values for it and see the consequence.
+For any postulated value of $m$, we can solve for $\hat{\beta}_{Y\sim D| Z, X}$ at that value of $m$ by algebraic rearrangement, Equation \ref{e_revised_estimate_y_trad_ovb_reexpress} provides all we need for partial identification of $\hat{\beta}_{Y\sim D| Z, X}$.
+The data provide us with $\hat{\beta}_{Y \sim D|X}$ and $\hat{\beta}_{N \sim D |X}$, whereas $m$ and $\hat{\beta}_{N\sim D|Z,X}$ parameterize assumptions from outside the data, and can be postulated for purposes of partial identification or sensitivity analysis.
+Specifically, $\hat{\beta}_{N\sim D|Z,X}$ parameterizes a postulated violation of ``placebo perfection''; i.e. the $D \to N$ path in Figure \ref{f_simple_dags}(c).\footnote{We write $\hat{\beta}_{N\sim D|Z,X}$ with the ``hat'' because it is the value of this quantity in a given sample regression.
+However, it is an object of assumption (i.e. a sensitivity parameter), so arguments regarding it will arise from information outside of the available data.
+Similarly $m$ relates sample estimates, but we have instead simply defined it without the hat in Expression~\ref{mdef} to reduce clutter.} Similarly, any $m$ is to be evaluated/postulated from information outside the data.
+It parameterizes ``relative confounding'', comparing the strength of the $D\leftarrow Z \to Y$ relationship to the $D\leftarrow Z \to N$ relationship in Figure \ref{f_simple_dags}(a).
 This comparison thus comes down to $Z \to Y$ versus $Z \to N$.

-Only one special case assumes that (i) the placebo outcome $N$ is ``perfect'' and so $\beta_{N\sim D|Z,X}$ is zero; and (ii) $m=1$, meaning ``equiconfounding'' on the coeficient scale is assumed.
-As examined below, this corresponds to classical DID (wherein $N$ would typically represent a pre-treatment measure of the outcome).
-Outside of this narrow case, some range of $m$ values may need to be tested based on what the researcher can plausibly defend.